drimpossible/RanDumb/README.md

 ##### If you discover any bugs in the code please contact me, I will cross-check them with my nightmares.

 **Notes:** Code given here is not online.
 Explanation below for why it does not vary from an online version.
-This code reaches similar performance as my original (ugly, ginormous) implementation entangled with 100s of traditional methods which are not needed for reproducing RanDumb (±0.8%).

 - **Computing covariance:** It is an exact online rank-1 update to compute empirical covariance.
 Online updates are very slow, but this calculation is exact!
 - **Shrinkage estimation:** We want the shrinked covariance.
 Simple way is hyperparameter search over shrinkage parameters, just like other CL methods :)

+This code reaches similar performance as my original (ugly, ginormous) implementation (within ±0.8%), which was entangled with 10s of traditional methods from which I chose this.
+They are not needed for reproducing RanDumb.

 ## Citation